ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

   {{% mefig "1914-05-22-ithaca-journal" "300" /%}}
 </div>

+[Reverend Elder Charles Bogardus (1843-1925)](https://www.findagrave.com/memorial/98809451/charles-bogardus) was also postmaster of the White Church postoffice, from 27 Aug 1886 to 5 Jul 1892.
+He would eventually officiate Hannah's funeral.

 Hannah apparently had what must have been of very worrying health episode.
 This is the first mention I have found of [Ellen Gould]({{% ref "gould-ellen" %}}), and it seems quite probable that this is an accounting of the circumstances of her coming to live in the Mills Home, to care for Emily's elderly step-mother which Emily herself, as a business owner, would not have had adequate time to do.
 Ellen was already well known to the Mills as she was also a member of the W.C.T.U.